 - Damages on the rub rail to see if there is anything that looks like it has rubbed up against the dock.

-- You also have to look for cracks in the hull or any superficial or structural damage in the topcoat of the gel coat.
+- You also have to look for cracks in the hull or any superficial or structural damage in the topcoat of the thick gel coat.
+Even a small crack can be a sign of poor maintenance and increase your risk of encountering hazards on the water.

-- Check the componentry that is worn out, broken, or missing components.
+- Check for anything that is worn out or broken, or missing components.

 - And overall, you need to check the condition of the Grady-White boat and how it has been taken care of.